Deformation of algebras associated with group cocycles: Deformation of algebras

 \subsection{Deformation of equivariant spectral triples}

-We see that the `equivariant Dirac operators' for a given coaction of $C^*_r(\Gamma)$ give isospectral deformations on the $\omega$-deformations, which induce the same index map modulo the $K$-theory isomorphism of Theorem~\ref{thm:K-grp-isom-for-BC-coeff}.
+In this section we shall see that the `equivariant Dirac operators' for a given coaction of $C^*_r(\Gamma)$ leads to an isospectral deformation on the $\omega$-deformations, and that it induces the same index map modulo the K-theory isomorphism of Theorem~\ref{thm:K-grp-isom-for-BC-coeff}.